CrimsonVista/UTAustin-Courses/2021fa_cs361s/labs/lab2/README.md

 Please note that users are first registered in the system with a secrecy level of 0.
 The super use can assign them a higher secrecy level.
-However, although not strictly a Bell Lapadula policy, for this lab you should now allow the super user to reduce a user's secrecy level.
+However, although not strictly a Bell Lapadula policy, for this lab you should not allow the super user to reduce a user's secrecy level.

 ## Part Two: Hacking Passwords